siconos/siconos/docs/sphinx/reference/howto.rst

-To link a siconos class:
+To link to a siconos class:

 .. code::